-Explainable AI (XAI) via Attribution Techniques To understand the causality of (in)correct model predictions, researchers have proposed approaches to track the prediction back to input, i.e. attribution method (Selvaraju et al. 2017; Sundararajan, Taly, and Yan 2017; Chattopadhyay et al. 2019; Simonyan, Vedaldi, and Zisserman 2013; Shrikumar et al. 2016; Kapishnikov et al. 2019).
+Explainable AI (XAI) via Attribution Techniques To track the causality of (in)correct model predictions, researchers have proposed approaches to track the prediction back to input, i.e. attribution method (Selvaraju et al. 2017; Sundararajan, Taly, and Yan 2017; Chattopadhyay et al. 2019; Simonyan, Vedaldi, and Zisserman 2013; Shrikumar et al. 2016; Kapishnikov et al. 2019).
 Attribution solutions evaluate the contribution of any input components (e.g. some pixels in the image) to the prediction outcome.
 (Sundararajan, Taly, and Yan 2017) proposed two axioms that every attribution method should satisfy, and developed integrated gradients(IG).
-(Chattopadhyay et al. 2019) proposed average causal effect (ACE) to mitigate the bias introduced by IG.
-To visualize the attribution explanation, (Selvaraju et al. 2017) proposes the Grad-Cam solution to highlight the pixels on input images to explain the predictions.
+Chattopadhyay et al. proposed average causal effect (ACE) (Chattopadhyay et al. 2019) to mitigate the bias introduced by IG.
+To visualize the attribution explanation, Selvaraju et al. proposes the Grad-Cam (Selvaraju et al. 2017) solution to highlight the pixels on an input image to explain the prediction.

 Different from those approaches explaining an individual sample, DVI visualizes the process how the classification landscape is formed.
-Noted that DVI and attribution analysis are complementary.
+DVI and attribution analysis are complementary.
 Users can use DVI to observe an overview of classification landscape and the distribution of the input samples, then use any attribution technique to inspect individual samples.

 Model Visualization Typically, model visualization is transformed to a dimension reduction problem.
-Existing techniques include linear methods (e.g. PCA (Wold, Esbensen, and Geladi 1987), LDA (Pritchard, Stephens, and Donnelly 2000), etc) and non-linear methods (e.g. t-
+Existing techniques include linear methods (e.g. PCA (Wold, Esbensen, and Geladi 1987), LDA (Pritchard, Stephens, and Donnelly 2000), etc) and non-linear methods (e.g. t-SNE (Van der Maaten and Hinton 2008), UMAP (McInnes,